 Independent bus tours are usually half-day trip to various parts of the island.
 You can get onto one of these just as you get off of the cruise ship dock, usually on the sidewalk or street.
 Once you choose one, you will typically have to wait in the bus until the bus driver has "enough" people to start the tour.
 These tours are usually a little cheaper than ship-sponsored trips, but they often go to the same or similar places as the ship’s tours.

 Private guides are also available for customized tours, either pre-arranged or on the spot.
 You will have to track down these guides on your own, and many do not have web sites.
-We met Raul from Natural Wonders, he offered an interesting tour of the rain forest (not only the usual stops).
-You can email him at Naturalwonderspr@hotmail.com for more information.
+We met Raul from Natural Wonders PR, he offered an interesting tour of the rain forest (not only the usual stops).
+We have never gone on a tour with him, but he gets good reviews (he has a website).
 Or you can try getting information on good tour guides on CruiseCritic or ShoreTrips.
 Just be sure to do your due diligence, and look for public comments, ratings, and reviews from previous customers.
 These types of trips are a little less expensive than the ship’s excursions, but more expensive than doing it on your own.

 Finally, you can rent a car and have a self led adventure.
 Renting a car is the least expensive and most flexible route, but you do miss some commentary from a guide, and you have to spend precious vacation time dealing with the car rental.
 Many of the activity operators allow you to book on your own and save money (and some may provide or arrange transportation).
 Contact them and ask.